horia141/jupiter/docs/concepts/chores.md

 * The "From Script", "Recurring Period" and "Recurring Timeline" fields are populated.
 But they are rather implementation details.

-Recurring tasks can also have an actionable date.
+Chores can also have an actionable date.
 By default there is none, and the generated inbox task won't have an actionable date.
 If you specify an `actionable_from_day` and/or `actionable_from_month` properties, they will determine the inbox tasks to have one.
 They work like
 so: